 Routine dental work, such as crowns, bonds, or dentures, is typically covered.
 Do your children need sealants or cleanings?
 Those are covered, too.
 Cosmetic procedures, such as whitening or veneers, may not be, but you should check your plan to be sure.

 Many people forget to book dental appointments and then have to scramble to take advantage of their benefits before the year ends.
-We’ve almost run out the clock on 2019, so schedule an appointment at our Boise dental practice right away so we can see you as soon as possible.
+We’ve (finally!) almost run out the clock on 2020, so schedule an appointment at our Boise dental practice right away so we can see you as soon as possible.